Kan. teen airlifted to hospital after ejected in violent pickup crash - NewsBreak

 Kan. teen airlifted to hospital after ejected in violent pickup crash

 FORD COUNTY—A Kansas teen was injured in an accident just after 3:30a.m.
 Sunday in Ford County.
-The Kansas Highway Patrol reported a 2000 Ford F250 driven by...jcpost.com
+The Kansas Highway Patrol reported a 2000 Ford F250 driven by...salinapost.com

 FORD COUNTY—A Kansas teen was injured in an accident just after 3:30a.m.
 Sunday in Ford County.
-The Kansas Highway Patrol reported a 2000 Ford F250 driven by...jcpost.com
+The Kansas Highway Patrol reported a 2000 Ford F250 driven by...salinapost.com